This job is sometimes referred to as:

 - Career Development Association of New Zealand - information on career counselling qualifications

-- International Coach Federation Australasia website - information on coaching in Australia and New Zealand
+- International Coach Federation Australasia website - information on accredited coach training programmes in Australia and New Zealand

 - NZ Association of Counsellors website - information about training options